 The FCC also extended some transparency requirements to BIAS providers under the Open Internet Order.
-BIAS providers disclosures must include, but are not limited to: (1) the price of monthly service, any promotional rates, and other fees the consumer may incur; (2) data caps or allowances that are part of the consumer's plan; (3) actual network performance, including packet loss, in addition to speed and latency, measured in terms of average performance and during peak usage; (4) practices related to congestion management, application-specific behavior, device attachment rules, security, and practices applied to traffic associated with a particular user or user group; and (5) direct notification to end users if their individual use will trigger a network practice.65 The FCC created a temporary exemption for BIAS providers with less than 100,000 subscribers.
-That exemption has been extended but is currently under review at the FCC.
+BIAS providers disclosures must include, but are not limited to: (1) the price of monthly service, any promotional rates, and other fees the consumer may incur; (2) data caps or allowances that are part of the consumer's plan; (3) actual network performance, including packet loss, in addition to speed and latency, measured in terms of average performance and during peak usage; (4) practices related to congestion management, application-specific behavior, device attachment rules, security, and practices applied to traffic associated with a particular user or user group; and (5) direct notification to end users if their individual use will trigger a network practice.
+These enhanced transparency rules went into effect on January 17, 2017.
+On February 23, 2017, however, the FCC exempted "smaller" BIAS providers from these enhanced reporting requirements, for a period of five years.
+The FCC defined a smaller BIAS provider as one with 250,000 or fewer broadband connections for these purposes.